 Physical data isolation

-Each Dedicated VAST cluster is provisioned on hardware exclusive to a single tenant.
-All cluster hardware is dedicated to your organization and not shared with other CoreWeave customers.
-Your data resides only on your cluster’s storage and does not pass through or reside on any shared storage infrastructure.Encryption at rest
+CoreWeave provisions each Dedicated VAST cluster on hardware exclusive to a single tenant.
+All cluster hardware is dedicated to your organization and isn’t shared with other CoreWeave customers.
+Your data resides only on your cluster’s storage and doesn’t pass through or reside on any shared storage infrastructure.Encryption at rest

-Encryption at rest is enabled on every Dedicated VAST cluster at provisioning time.
-Unique encryption keys are provisioned per cluster, ensuring that your encryption keys are not shared with any other CoreWeave tenant.
+Encryption at rest protects data on the cluster’s storage media without requiring customer configuration.
+It’s enabled on every Dedicated VAST cluster at provisioning time.
+VAST provisions unique encryption keys per cluster, so your encryption keys aren’t shared with any other CoreWeave tenant.
 Key characteristics:- AES-based encryption at the storage layer, applied transparently to all stored data.

-- Key management: keys are provisioned and managed by VAST during cluster setup.
-Customers do not manage keys directly.
+- Key management: VAST provisions and manages keys during cluster setup.
+Customers don’t manage keys directly.

 Encryption in transit

 Encryption in transit is the customer’s responsibility to implement and enforce.
-CoreWeave and VAST do not enforce in-transit encryption by default on cluster protocols.
+CoreWeave and VAST don’t enforce in-transit encryption by default on cluster protocols.
 Options depend on the protocol in use:- NFS: NFSv4.1 supports Kerberos-based integrity and encryption (krb5i, krb5p).
-TLS transport can be configured for NFS over TLS where supported.
+You can configure TLS transport for NFS over TLS where supported.

 - S3: Configure your S3 endpoint to require HTTPS.
-Do not use plain HTTP endpoints for sensitive data.
+Don’t use plain HTTP endpoints for sensitive data.

 Audit logging

-Customers have full control over VAST audit logging services through VMS.
+Customers control VAST audit logging services through VMS.
 Audit logging can capture:- File access events (reads, writes, deletes, metadata operations).

 - User authentication and authorization events.